wandb/docs/docs/guides/hosting/operator-airgapped.md

 Replace all tags/versions with the versions that are available in your internal registry.

-More information on creating the above configuration file can be found [here](https://docs.wandb.ai/guides/hosting/operator#configuration-reference-for-wb-server).
+More information on creating the preceding configuration file can be found [here](https://docs.wandb.ai/guides/hosting/operator#configuration-reference-for-wb-server).

 ## Step 7: Deploy the W&B platform